CryptoClubUMD/cryptoclub/meeting-notes/notes-3.md

 		* Document syncing, encrypted, uses streamlined versioning system
 		* Mecono, free/unlimited decentralized internet access
 		* Any already established open sources projects are on the table, too.
+5. New "CryptoClubUMD" organization on GitHub.
-5. Quick opinion-- prefer Slack or Discord for communication?
+6. Quick opinion-- prefer Slack or Discord for communication?
 If no one cares, just stick with Slack.
-6. Reminder that the floor for weekly meetings is totally open, and anyone can add to the meeting agenda using pull request or by messaging me on Slack.
+7. Reminder that the floor for weekly meetings is totally open, and anyone can add to the meeting agenda using pull request or by messaging me on Slack.
-7. Dismissal
+8. Dismissal